 The Real Story Behind Same-Day Teeth

 Let me clear up the confusion right away.
-“Teeth in a day” and “24-hour permanent teeth” are essentially marketing terms for the same procedure: immediate load dental implants with temporary teeth attached on the same day as surgery.
+“Teeth in a day,” “24-hour permanent teeth,” and “dental implants in one day” are all essentially marketing terms for the same procedure: immediate load dental implants with temporary teeth attached on the same day as surgery.

 But here’s what most practices won’t tell you – those “permanent” teeth you get on day one?
 They’re actually temporary prosthetics designed to get you through the healing process.
 The truly permanent teeth come later, typically after 3-6 months of healing.